How to Build Your RTW Route

 The Main Bazaar is budget central, with private rooms with baths going for about $10.
 A decent meal can be had for $2 (or less).
-For $25 a day, you can do just fine in Delhi.
+You can do just fine in Delhi on $25 a day.

 Perfectly good three-star hotels will cost you around $45 per night.
-One of India’s best restaurants, Bukhara at the Maurya Sheraton, costs about $40 per person (to give you context of food prices).
-Around $60/day is a honorable mid-range budget.
+One of India’s best restaurants, Bukhara at the Maurya Sheraton, costs about $40 per person (to give you context on food prices).
+Around $60/day is an honorable mid-range budget.

-For as chaotic as the streets of Delhi (and their buses) are, that’s how efficient the Delhi Metro is.
-And, it’s air-conditioned.
+As chaotic as the streets of Delhi (and their buses) are, the Delhi Metro makes up for them with efficiency.
+And, the metro is air-conditioned.
 There are hop-on, hop-off buses for sightseeing that are also air-conditioned and modern.
 Radio taxis are available as well – get a few numbers from a trusted hotel or restaurant employee.
-And there are also auto-rickshaws, Delhi’s version of the tuk-tuk, that can take you around as well.
-Be prepared to haggle for the price of autos, or pre-pay for your ride at police-run stands throughout the city.
-A cycle rickshaw can take you through the back alleys of Old Delhi.
+There are also auto-rickshaws (Delhi’s version of the tuk-tuk) that can take you around.
+Be prepared to haggle for the price of autos or pre-pay for your ride at police-run stands throughout the city.
+A rickshaw can take you through the back alleys of Old Delhi.
 Again, agree on a price before getting in and taking off.